COMES THE PHOENIX

 "Just hypothetical, buddy.
 What if there was such a power and we controlled it.
 Would it be right to unleash such a deadly force just to defeat our enemies knowing that this force could do more harm than the bad guys together could?"
 He knew it was unfair to ask Jake to give him an answer with so little to go on, but he didn't have a choice.

 Turning away from Chance, he stared hard at the far wall analyzing the question for the best answer.
 Finally, he turned back to his friend.
-"I guess if the situation was so dire there was no other choice then this deadly force might be our only chance at survival," he finally answered, reservedly.
+"I guess if the situation was so dire there was no other choice then this deadly force might be our only chance at survival."

 Chance frowned for a long moment mulling over his friend's answer then sighed, nodding to himself.
 "Thanks Jake.
-It helps me a little to hear that."
+That helps a little."

 "No. Thanks.
-You better get back to work.
+I'll leave you to your work.
 I think I'll go up and finish that station wagon's tuneup.
-Want Chinese for dinner, I can order when I'm up there?"
-Chance asked, distractedly, beginning to leave.
+Want Chinese for dinner?
+I can order when I'm up there."

 "Sure!
 Sounds good.
 Just holler when it's here," Jake smiled wanly, willing to let the strange discussion drop for now.